目次

 - Use

-to configure asynchronous I/O and checkerrno
+fcntlto configure asynchronous I/O and checkerrnofor status.

 - Best practices for error handling